SeverinAlexB/ln-vanity-pubkey/README.md

 # LN-VANITY-PUBKEY

-Guesses millions of combinations to find a Lightning private key so the public key starts with the right combination.
+Guesses millions of combinations to find a Core-Lightning seed so the public key starts with the right combination.
 Multi-threaded, speed-optimized.

 ## Build